 - How to examine your mini-saga collection for the things you didn’t know about yourself as a writer (and, even creepier, as a human being)

-- Critical analysis tools for looking at art without getting blocked
+- Critical analysis tools for looking at art without getting intimidated, overwhelmed, or blocked

 - Challenges to help you transition some of your more exciting ideas from their mini-saga inceptions to larger scale projects

 - The ever-mysterious audience: how find them, relate to them, and keep yourself from going crazy wanting to please them

 Call Six (August 4, 2015, 75 min): Reporting our Results

 Wherein we wrap up our experiences in The Lab with careful, personal analysis of the body of work of each writer, set goals for the rest of the year, and share our final “ah-hah!”s from the course.

 - Information about great places to publish your favorite pieces of flash fiction from The Lab.

 - Tools for keeping in touch with your favorite Labmates.

 - Going away gifts and bonuses to keep you inspired for the rest of the year.